SohrabRezaei/Election-Analysis/README.md

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 The three candidates votes and their respected percentages are depict in the image below.
 [![czx.jpg](https://i.postimg.cc/vZBghM8y/czx.jpg)](https://postimg.cc/JGfz7fBY)

 * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
-Diana won the election and her vote count and percentage is shown in the image.
+Diana won the election and her vote count and percentage is shown in the image below.

 [![ccc.jpg](https://i.postimg.cc/hGRnjb5Y/ccc.jpg)](https://postimg.cc/zy762W5w)

 ## Election-Audit Summary